ziir/gandi.cli/gandicli.man.rst

 * ``gandi status`` shows the current status for all services as seen on status.gandi.net.
 Possible option is to provide a service name to the command to retrieve only the status of this service.

+* ``gandi vhost attach host.domain.tld`` attaches a given vhost to the current git repository.

+* ``gandi vhost clone host.domain.tld`` clone all files of a remote virtual host to a local git repository.

-* ``gandi vhost create`` add a virtual host.
-Mandatory options are ``--vhost TEXT`` for the fully qualified domain name (FQDN like host.domain.tld) and ``--paas TEXT`` for the Simple Hosting instance on which it will create the virtual host, ``--alter-zone`` will update the domain zone, ``--ssl`` to activate SSL on that host, ``--pk`` to give the private key used to generate the certificate if it's linked to the same account in certificate section, and ``--poll-cert`` to wait for certificate generation in case you want to get one with Gandi (certificate create can take some time to achieve).
-Creation can be done as background process using the option ``--background`` (or ``--bg``) it will have no effet on the certificate creation process.
+* ``gandi vhost create vhost.domain.tld`` creates a virtual host.
+Mandatory option ``--paas TEXT`` specifies the Simple Hosting instance on which it will create the virtual host, optional option ``--alter-zone`` will update the domain zone, ``--ssl`` to activate SSL on that host, ``--pk`` to give the private key used to generate the certificate if it's linked to the same account in certificate section, and ``--poll-cert`` to wait for certificate generation in case you want to get one with Gandi (certificate create can take some time to achieve).
+Creation can be done as background process using the option ``--background`` (or ``--bg``).

 * ``gandi vhost delete host.domain.tld`` delete a virtual host after asking for user validation.
 Possible option is ``--force`` to bypass the validation question; useful in non-interactive mode when scripting.
 Deletion can be done as background process using the option ``--background`` (or ``--bg``).